Clemapfel/jluna/docs/manual.md

 9876
 ```

+Note again how we manually declared the type of the C++-side variable `field_value`.
+We did not use `auto`.

 ### Mutating Julia-side Values

-So far, we used `operator[]` to access Julia-side values, be it variables in a module or fields of a structtype.
-However, we can actually *mutate* them like so:
+We can use `operator[]` to access Julia-side values, be it variables in a module or fields of a structtype.
+However, we can actually also *mutate* them:

-> **Hint**: To mutate a variable means to change its value *without* changing its name
+> **Hint**: To mutate a variable means to change its value without changing its name

 ```cpp
 Main.safe_eval(R"(